What is e-Waste?

 The UN states that the world produces over 50 million tons of e-waste annually.
 A common practice involves disguising US waste as gifts and sending it abroad.
 These shipments often end up in Africa and China, which is regrettable.
 People do not pay much attention to the pollution and damage it causes to the local community.

 Many electronic devices contain heavy metals like lead, mercury, and cadmium.
-Throwing these devices in landfills can leak toxins into the soil and water, harming ecosystems and threatening human health.
+Disposing of these devices in landfills can release toxins, harming the soil, water, ecosystems, and human health.

 Throwing away e-waste by burning it is harmful.
 It releases bad pollution and greenhouse gas emissions into the air.
 These emissions make climate change worse.
 This shows how important it is to fix the e-waste problem.